Teenage daughter feels left out by friends: how to help | luna app

 Quick summary

-• Often, what helps most is feeling heard, rather than “fixed”
+• Often, what helps most is feeling heard by a parent, rather than being offered a “fix”

 • The luna app can offer a little extra support if they aren’t opening up and need a private space to figure things out